Largetooth sawfish: Conservation

 As suggested by the alternative name common sawfish, it was once plentiful, but has now declined drastically leading to it being considered a critically endangered species by the IUCN.
 The main threat is overfishing, but it also suffers from habitat loss.
 Both their fins (used in shark fin soup) and "saw" (as novelty items) are highly valuable, and the meat is used as food.
 Because of the "saw" they are particularly prone to becoming entangled in fishing nets.
-Historically sawfish were also persecuted for the oil in their liver.
+Historically sawfish were also harvested for the oil in their liver.
 In the Niger Delta region of southern Nigeria, sawfish (known as oki in Ijaw and neighbouring languages) are traditionally hunted for their saws, which are used in masquerades.

 The largetooth sawfish has been extirpated from many regions where formerly present.
 Among the 75 countries where recorded historically, it has disappeared from 28 and may have disappeared from another 27, leaving only 20 countries where certainly still present.
 In terms of area this means that it certainly survives in only 39% of its historical range.
 Only Australia still has a relatively healthy population of the species and this may be the last remaining population in the entire Indo-Pacific that is of sufficient size to be viable, but even it has experienced a decline.
 Other places in the Indo-Pacific where still present, even if in very low numbers, are off Eastern Africa, the Indian subcontinent and Papua New Guinea, and in the East Pacific it survives off Central America, Colombia and northern Peru.
 Whether it survives anywhere in Southeast Asia is generally unclear, but one was captured in the Philippines in 2014 (a country where otherwise considered extirpated).
 The species has disappeared from much of its Atlantic range and declined where still present.
 The likely largest remaining population in this region is in the Amazon estuary, but another important population is in the San Juan River system in Central America.
 It was once abundant in Lake Nicaragua (part of the San Juan River system), but this population rapidly crashed during the 1970s when tens of thousands were caught.
 It has been protected in Nicaragua since the early 1980s, but remains rare in the lake today, and is now threatened by the planned Nicaragua Canal.
 In West Africa, the Bissagos Archipelago has often been considered the last remaining stronghold, but interviews with locals indicate that sawfish now also are rare there.